rafelafrance/traiter/README.md

 ## Parsing strategy

 Note that I am trying to extract data from text and not parse a formal language.
 I am just looking for for patterns of text.
 Most importantly, I don't need to worry about recursive structures.
+Pattern recognition is a common technique in **Natural Language Processing, Information Extraction**.

 One complication is that the characters in the text can take on different meaning depending on the context.
 For is instance, is a double quote after a number `"` an inch symbol (like `3' 4"`or a closing quote (like `"length=4"`)?
 It's just as tricky to handle single characters have multiple meanings like the letter "T" on its own.
 In some contexts it indicates a tail length measurement and in other contexts it indicates a testes notation and most contexts it is an initial in some one's name.
 In this project, we differentiate and capture the first two cases and try to ignore the last one.